yuyang339/cs140e-21spr/labs/15-integration/README.md

 Part 1: save state to a process structure

 For our OS we'll want to save the current registers into a process structure rather than onto a random exception stack.

-For this part, define a trivial process structure in the `fake-os.h` header along with a pointer to a global variable:
+For this part, put the following trivial process structure in the `fake-os.h` header along with the external pointer declatation:

+    // add this to your fake-os.h
     typedef struct {
         // register save area: keep it at offset 0 for easy
         // assembly calculations.